ChinhMaiGit/chinhmaigit.github.io/index.md

 ### GDPR data analysis

 The General Data Protection Regulation (EU) (GDPR) is a regulation in EU law on data protection and privacy in the European Union (EU) and the European Economic Area (EEA).
-The data includes fines that have been published on the PrivacyAffairs website as of 23.01.2021.
-It contains the article(s) breached, the type of violation, the fine amount, which country the infraction took place and the authority that handed the fine.
-Moreover, the organization and source document are also included.
 Understanding the these fines help prevent future violations and supports the training of the data users to adhere to the GDPR.

 <img src="images/projectpowerbi1.png?raw=true"/>